18F/join.tts.gsa.gov/positions/logindeputydirect.md

     - Help Login.gov branch chiefs develop themselves and their teams.
     - Apply performance management techniques to bring out the best in people; hold branch chiefs accountable for their results.

-  - Advise the Login.gov Director, leadership and the organization to support
+  - Support and advise the Login.gov Director, leadership and the organization
     - Work to strengthen Login.gov as a whole and continue to break down silos.
     - Contribute to the development of program goals and stakeholder alignment to those goals.
     - Develop strong working relationships between the delivery organization and other components of Login.gov.